 - Mangroves and other vegetation, visit the Department for Environment and Water.

 - For information on the regulation of discharges to marine or inland waters associated with salt production, please read below.

 The Dry Creek saltfields were previously owned by the Ridley Corporation, which ended salt extraction there in 2014.
 The site was subsequently purchased by Buckland Dry Creek Pty Ltd (BDC) which took on the mining lease for the site.
 It is part of the non-metallic mineral mining and quarrying industry.

 BDC also has a licence under the Environment Protection Act 1993 for chemical storage and warehousing facilities, chemical works (salt production) and discharges to marine or inland waters for sites across the eastern side of Gulf St Vincent.

 In mid-September 2020, DEM requested support from the EPA to investigate the cause of the dieback of what is now known to be approximately 10 ha of mangroves and 35 ha of saltmarsh at St Kilda adjacent to the Dry Creek saltfields.

-An investigation report and brief of evidence are expected to be completed by mid-2022.
 While the EPA does not publish details of active investigations, the outcome will ultimately be made public.